dfelinto/blender-manual/manual/interface/tool_system.rst

 Tools are accessed from the :ref:`Toolbar <ui-region-toolbar>`.

-This is a general introduction to tools, individual tools have their own documentation.
+This is a general introduction to tools.
+Individual tools have their own documentation.

-There can only be one active tool which is stored for each space & mode.
+There can only be one active tool per :doc:`Workspace </interface/window_system/workspaces>` and :doc:`mode </editors/3dview/modes>`.

-Tools may set their own keys which override other keys although typically they use the :kbd:`LMB`, sometimes with modifier keys.
+This tool is remembered: if you're in Edit Mode and have the Extrude tool selected, then switch to Object Mode (which has no Extrude tool) and back to Edit Mode, the Extrude tool will still be active.

+Most tools are controlled using just :kbd:`LMB`, though some also have modifier keys (shown in the :doc:`Status Bar </interface/window_system/status_bar>` while using the tool).
-*Keymaps can be edited from the preferences.*
+This can all be customized in the :doc:`Keymap Preferences </editors/preferences/keymap>`.

-Some tools define gizmos (*Shear* and *Spin* for example) to help control the tool.
+Some tools define gizmos (*Shear* and *Spin* for example) to help control them.

 .. _ui-region-toolbar: